mediumart/intercom/readme.md

 ## Defining Macros

-To create a macro function, you can use the `macro` method on either the `facade` or the `instance`, this function accepts a `name` as its first argument, and a `callable` as its second.
+To create a macro function, you can use the `macro` method on either the `facade` or the `instance`, this method accepts a `name` as its first argument, and a `callable` as its second.

 ```php
 // facade